MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 **`ServerName`** - **Host Name**<br>
 `string`.
 Required.
 Default value: `localhost`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The server name of `Database for MySQL`, such as `localhost`.
+Specifies the server name of `Database for MySQL`, such as `localhost`.
 This string is the same value that is used for `Hostname` in `Parameters` in MySQL Workbench.
 <!-- :::editable-content-end::: -->
 <br>